- Best price guaranteed

 - A remote location and high-performing currency are just two reasons Iceland can be an expensive destination.
 This affects things like museum entrance fees and outdoor activities, but is especially noticeable when eating out.
 Your leader will be able to advise on how to save money, but in remote areas the only option for dinner will be at the guesthouse we are staying at.
 Please stock up on food at a supermarket prior to arrival if you would like to opt out eating at the guesthouse's restaurant.

 - The extremity of the weather makes for incredible scenery, but it also means Iceland can be very cold, especially at the start and end of the season and at night.
 Please bring appropriate clothing for adverse weather conditions.
-On the rare occasion where your leader must alter the itinerary due to the weather, an alternative will be offered.
+On the rare occasions your leader must alter the itinerary due to the weather which can cause roads being blocked, sites closure etc. Your leader will discuss the necessary changes and alternatives where possible.

 - In order to access what’s off the beaten track, a few long drives are in order.
 This is a great opportunity to enjoy the scenery and spend some time getting to know the other members of your group.